 Government Entities Could Be Responsible for Your Injuries

 Many local government entities or municipalities are charged with maintaining sidewalks in a safe condition and therefore are also considered responsible and liable for any injuries suffered on sidewalks.
 Filing a claim or lawsuit against any government entity can be legally complex and involve very specific rules—unlike typical civil cases.
 First, the statute of limitations (deadline) to file a lawsuit against a government entity for a slip and fall case on a public sidewalk in Fort Lauderdale is much shorter than that of a typical personal injury case.
-A victim only has three years under Florida Statute § 768.28(6)(a) (as opposed to four years in personal injury cases against a private entity under Florida Statute § 95.11) to file a claim against a government entity in the state of Florida.
+A victim only has three years under Florida Statute § 768.28(6)(a) (as opposed to two years in personal injury cases against a private entity under Florida Statute § 95.11) to file a claim against a government entity in the state of Florida.

 Additionally, a victim may not simply file a claim or lawsuit against a local government entity or municipality, but rather they must first file a “notice of claim” regarding their slip and fall injury with the Florida Department of Financial Services.
 The process to file a claim against a government entity is quite different from a civil case.
 The failure to fill out the proper paperwork under strict deadlines can prevent a victim from receiving the compensation they deserve for their injuries and losses once it’s determined who is liable if you slip and fall on a public sidewalk in Fort Lauderdale.

 You May Pursue Homeowner Associations for Damages